 Finding a support system is key to coping with divorce.
 It might feel challenging at first to make an effort to spend time with others, but you’ll be better off for it.
-Reach out to old friends and make plans.
+Reach out to old friends or a trusted family member and make plans.
 Or find new friends to connect and spend time with.
 Support groups are an excellent place to connect with other people who understand exactly what you’re going through.

 3. Make time for self care

 Self-care is always important, but when you’re going through a divorce, it’s even more necessary.
-Taking time to do things you love — yes, even if that means doing nothing — can make a world of difference.
+Taking time to do things you love — yes, even if that means doing nothing — can make a world of difference for your mental health.

 One of the great things about self-care is it can be anything you need it to be!
-From treating yourself to a massage or a little pampering, to going for a walk, to meeting a friend for coffee, to getting out for an afternoon drive, to making time for exercise…doing something for yourself is especially important when you’re trying to figure out how to deal with divorce.
+From treating yourself to a massage or a little pampering, to going for a walk, to meeting a friend for coffee, to getting out for an afternoon drive, to making time for exercise…doing something for yourself is especially important when you’re trying to figure out how to deal with the negative feelings brought on by divorce.
 Making time to take care of yourself can be refreshing, both emotionally and physically.